Scroll to top

 How should pregnant people protect themselves from COVID-19?

-• Talking to your doctor, obstetrician or fertility specialist about the possibility of telephone or video conference appointments.
+• Talking to your doctor, obstetrician, or fertility specialist about the possibility of telephone or video conference appointments.

 • Avoiding visitors to your home, unless for medical purposes.